Aug. 19 – 20, 2023

-Royal Air Force Red Arrows: The Royal Air Force Red Arrows will joining the show this year for the first time.
-For over a hundred years the Royal Air Force has defended the skies of Britain and projected Britain’s power and influence around the world.
+Royal Air Force Red Arrows: For over a hundred years the Royal Air Force has defended the skies of Britain and projected Britain’s power and influence around the world.
 Today the RAF is engaged in 15 missions on 4 continents in 22 countries.

 U.S. Navy Blue Angels: The U.S. Navy Blue Angels have been astounding audiences since 1946 with their commanding presence and aerial maneuvers in their F/A-18 Hornet.
 The team has thrilled more than 427 million fans choreographed aerobatic and high altitude performance maneuvers.